‘THE THOUSAND TON BOMB’

 This is especially with regards to the certain blasphemy and swearing I heard in the episode by certain characters.
 I thought we’d got away from that or at least it’d been toned down in the audios.

-For this fourth episode of ‘Mother Earth’, Colin Devis catches out someone who tries to blow a bomb within the Moonbase.
-Thankfully the bomb attempt fails as Colin reports what happened to Nathan.
+For this fourth episode of ‘Mother Earth’, Colin Devis catches out someone who tries to blow up the Moonbase with a bomb.
+Thankfully, the bomb attempt fails as Colin reports what happened to Nathan.

 Nathan picks up that Colin had been drinking whilst on the job, to which he’s unhappy about.
 It also transpires that the attempted bomber, Andy Snowball as Danny Neal, is a member of Mother Earth.